 Anxiety and Stress

 Dogs are known to be loyal and loving companions.
-However, when a dog is anxious or stressed, they may exhibit behaviors that are not typical, such as pooping on the bed.
+However, when a dog is anxious or stressed, it may exhibit behaviours that are not typical, such as pooping on the bed.

 There are several reasons why a dog may become anxious or stressed, such as changes in routine, being left alone for long periods, or meeting new people or animals.

-If your dog is exhibiting this type of behavior, it is important to determine the cause and take steps to address it.
+If your dog is exhibiting this behaviour, it is important to determine the cause and take steps to address it.

 Medication may sometimes be necessary to help calm the dog and reduce their anxiety.
-Behavior modification therapy may also be helpful in teaching the dog new coping mechanisms.
+Behaviour modification therapy may also be helpful in teaching the dog new coping mechanisms.

 Excitement or Playfulness

-Regardless of the reason, it is important to address the behavior as soon as possible to prevent it from becoming a habit.
+Regardless of the reason, addressing the behaviour as soon as possible is important to prevent it from becoming a habit.

 Poor House Training